chouseknecht/symfony-mariadb-nginx/README.md

 <h2 id="symfony-demo">Start with the symfony demo</h2>

-Instead of starting with an empty project, you can start with a fully functioning demo and get a feel for how all of this works.
+Instead of starting with an empty project, you can start with a fully functioning demo, try it out, deploy it, and see how the framework performs.

 You'll need to first clone this project and install the requirements.
-Once you have done that, then run the following commands to start the demo:
+Once you've completed that, then run the following commands to start the demo:

 ```
 # Set the working directory to the root of the clone
 $ cd symfony-mariadb-nginx

-# Build the container images with the demo project
+# Build the container images with the demo project.
+WARNING: the following command will remove anything you may have
+# in the *symphony* folder.
 $ make demo

 # Run the project in development mode